Federal Direct Loan

 How to Apply

-- Research lenders to determine which one is best for you
+- Research lenders and their loan products to determine which is best for you.

-Listed below is a list of lenders our students have used, but you are not limited to these lenders.
+The University of South Carolina and its representatives do not endorse any private lender.
+The lenders provided here are not recommendations but a list of lenders our students have used in the past three years.
+It is presented to aid your search.
+You are not limited to these lenders.
 You may choose any lender of your choice.

-Most private loan disbursements are made via Electronic Funds Transfer (EFT) from your lender to the University.
-These funds are applied to the student’s account with any excess being released to the student after all University fees have been paid in full.
+Most private loan disbursements are made via Electronic Funds Transfer (EFT) from your lender to the university.
+These funds will be applied to your university charges.
+Any remaining funds will be sent to you as a refund after all university fees have been paid in full.